djfarly/express-exercise-template/readme.md

 # 🤡 Express Jokes Exercise Template

-Click on "Use this template", clone the repo locally and solve the exersises in `routes/jokes.js`.
+Click on "Use this template", clone the repo locally and solve the exercises in `routes/jokes.js`.

 Remember to run `npm i`.